 Despite the authority of the rabbinic voice in the Talmud, Judaism is non-hierarchical.
 There is not—nor has there ever been—a single authority; the religion is embodied by a collection of learned voices, which often disagree.
 We tend to conceive of Judaism as an ancient religion—based out of the Levant where God gave the Israelites the Torah.
 But an essential piece of the religious tradition was the fact that rabbinical scholars continued to debate, discuss, and re-conceive ancient laws.

 Ancient tribal divisions, as well as later sectarian movements, including early Christianity, set a precedent for Jewish cultural diversity.
-Even the Hebrew Bible was not written exclusively in Hebrew; it includes sections in Greek and Aramaic.
 But the religion is unified under the umbrella of the library of sacred texts, beginning with the Hebrew Bible, through the Talmud, and on to various ritual prayer books and mystical tracts.
 Judaism the religion, however, is distinct from the Jewish people.
 While it is clear that not all Jews practice Judaism, all those who practice Judaism consider themselves Jews.
 In other words, there are Jews without Judaism, but there can be no Judaism without Jews.

 While the library and calendar unite Jews across the world, there are deep cultural and political divides.
 Jewish foods, music, literature, language, and interpretive practices vary immensely depending on a community’s ancestry.
 American Judaism, for example, is divided into movements, or denominations, much like American Christianity.
 These denominations have committees of rabbis who vote to determine the philosophy and types of observance their communities will uphold.
 But internal disputes are not only a standard feature of the denominations, they are part of the longstanding tradition of Jewish debate.